OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-06.md

 ## Matthew 6:8

-Do not be like them, for your Father knows what you need before you ask Him.
+Do not imitate them: your Father is aware of your needs even before you ask Him.

 ---